Native American Languages * Native American Tribes * What's new on our site today!

 7. Email address you want us to send the Native American word translations to:

 Please note this field is necessary.
-We are not psychics, we can't send you any information unless you tell us where to send it to!
+We are not psychics, we can't send you any translations unless you tell us where to send them to!

 8. We can accept credit card payments via PayPal, or you can mail us cash or a check.
 We ask for a $10 donation for our nonprofit work in exchange for the American Indian translation suggestions.
 (Donations are voluntary and are tax-deductible.)
 If you don't want to give money, you can put a link to our organization on your website instead, or volunteer to help out with one of our projects.